 Can A Computer Do Your Job?

-5 replies on “Can A Computer Do Your Job?”
+5 responses to “Can A Computer Do Your Job?”

 2. I would have to disagree to the notion that doing a string out isn’t a creative task.
 This is an editor’s first chance to see how material works or doesn’t work together.
 It is also the first time that an editor begins to get a sense of story and pacing.
 Not every editor works in the same way.
 Some will string scenes out exactly as scripted leaving no gaps and keeping all audio on default tracks, others build string outs more loosely adding additional material or even leaving things out during the initial edit.
 Still other editors do more of a hybrid string out/rough cut, where they actually cleanup dialogue and lay in coverage as they are doing this initial cut.
 This is particularly true in non-fiction editing.